Talking ESG at the London Stock Exchange

 Count on the numbers

-Our Partnerships and Technical Director, Maeva Charles, emphasized the importance of providing information that the board trusts.
+Our VP of Partnerships and Client Solutions, Maeva Charles, emphasized the importance of providing information that the board trusts.
 An evidence-based, data-driven approach gives greater credibility to a company’s materiality.
 “ESG or non-financial data should be treated with the same rigor that is expected from financial data,” said Maeva.
 This includes having a quantitative way of assessing even qualitative issues such as human rights or diversity.
 In order to achieve that, better processes and controls need to be implemented.

 Elisa added, “it’s very important that a sustainability strategy is built on facts and data rather than opinions.
 It needs to be delivered in a collaborative way, engaging the right stakeholders, but needs to follow a rigorous analysis and process.
 This is how it’ll have the credibility needed to bring change.”